Mar 4, 2021

 Spring issue on its way to members

 The Spring issue of California Waterfowl has begun landing in members’ mailboxes.
 Not a member?
 Not a problem.
-Join now by clicking here, and you’ll be on the list to get all future issues.
-Then email Editor John Geiger at email@example.com to get this issue mailed to you as well.
+Join now by clicking here, and you’ll be on the list to get future issues as long as you remain a member.
+Then email Editor John Geiger at firstname.lastname@example.org to get this issue mailed to you as well.

 Here are some of the highlights of the Spring issue:

 Collecting carbon.
 Harvesting carbon could be a big part of funding future wetlands restoration.
 An innovative new pilot program is designed to show landowners and the state that river habitat could be a major player in sequestering harmful carbon from the atmosphere and creating a healthier California.
 CWA is working with River Partners to restore a 98-acre parcel near Colusa and a 100-acre swath along the Kern River near Bakersfield.
 The success of this pilot program could break open a whole new funding channel for private landowners and land managers.

 Update on Klamath.
 Jeff Volberg, CWA's director of water law and policy, writes about low precipitation so far this year, but also notes that there is hope: The important refuges in the Klamath Basin may get relief through a plan to secure as much as 30,000 acre-feet of water from ranches in Oregon.
 We also take a deep dive into the tragic botulism outbreak at the Lower Klamath and Tule Lake national wildlife refuges last summer: A By-the-Numbers graphic uses new data to show which ducks were affected by the outbreak (spoiler alert: California ducks).
 If you want to stay informed of the latest developments at the refuges, the good news and the bad, click here to sign up for our free Save Lower Klamath! eNewsletter.